awsdocs/amazon-elasticache-docs/doc_source/redis/redis-cluster-vertical-scaling-scaling-down.md

 ## Scaling Down Redis Cache Clusters \(AWS CLI\)<a name="Scaling.RedisStandalone.ScaleDown.CLI"></a>

 The following procedure describes how to scale down a Redis cache cluster using the AWS CLI\.
+During this process, your Redis cluster will continue to serve requests with minimal downtime\.

 **To scale down a Redis cache cluster \(AWS CLI\)**